WiccaCrow/webserver/README.md

 chunk_size: "20 MiB"
 chunk_size: "1KB"

-Description: Defines chunk size server used when performing chunked body of response
+Description: Defines chunk size server used when performing chunked body of response.

 ```

-`This value should be increased carefully as RAM loading increases in direct ratio`
+:warning: `This value should be increased carefully as RAM loading increases in direct ratio.`

 ---